 Central argument

 The central argument of Blokland’s dissertation is that the harmonic and rhythmic rules for grapheme systems and subsequently for typography, and the related conditioning, which forms the basis for the ‘mythical eye’ of the type designer (or ‘the supreme judge’, as Pierre Simon Fournier named it in his Manuel Typographique [1764–1766]), always are relative to the applied models.
 The underlying patterns of these models are the result of evolution, changes in taste, and (the moments in history of) technical innovations.
 What is considered to be harmonic, rhythmic, and esthetical in type is merely the result of conditioning, i.e., cultural habituation, of their creators, i.e., type designers, their appliers, i.e., typographers, and their users, i.e., readers.
-If harmony and rhythm would be absolute matters, there wouldn’t be so many differences between scripts.
+If harmony and rhythm would be absolute matters, there would not be so many differences between scripts.

-In case of the Latin script, graphemes were formalized and fixed by the Italian Renaissance punchcutters Nicolas Jenson and Francesco Griffo.
+In case of the Latin script, graphemes were formalized and fixed by the Italian Renaissance punchcutters Jenson and Francesco Griffo.
 Their archetypes were, and still are –directly or indirectly– the prototypes for later variants, as made by, for example, the 16th-century die-cutter Claude Garamont, the 17th-century punchcutter Christoffel van Dijck, and the 20th-century type designer Jan van Krimpen, just to name a few.
 The way type designers, typographers, and readers look at type is subsequently also fixed by forenamed Italian Renaissance punchcutters.

-Note: the Garamont model is still preferred ‘today as the most natural and invisible of typefaces’, as Prof.dr.
+Note that the Garamont model is still preferred ‘today as the most natural and invisible of typefaces’, as Prof.dr.
 Vervliet wrote in the Journal of the Printing Historical Society in 1965.
 As such this is perhaps a bit curious, because one would expect that over time the model would become more crystallized and sophisticated, and therefore more preferred.
 This is clearly not the case with the models from Garamont and his Italian precursors, which we, as mentioned, are so much familiar with.

 In the dissertation all facets of harmony in formal representations of the Latin script are described.
 This is basically unexplored territory.
 The underlying structures of type in use since the moment that the invention of movable type was introduced in Italy in the fifteenth century have not been coherently mapped so far.
 Attempts have been made to capture letterforms in geometric models, such as the reconstructions of the Roman imperial capitals by the likes of Felice Feliciano, Luca de Paciolli, Albrecht Dürer, Giovan Francesco Cresci and many other Renaissance artists, calligraphers, and scholars.
 There were also the geometric patterns by the Académie des Sciences for the construction of roman type during the passage from the seventeenth to the eighteenth century.